Tech4GoodBristol/tech4goodbristol.github.io/README.md

 * Change `$HOME/Sites/tech4goodbristol.github.io` to the **absolute path** to where this repo is located. `$HOME` is a bash alias pointing to the current user's home directory e.g. `/Users/nicole`.
 * When your bash prompt shows `jekyll/jekyll$` you're inside the Jekyll environment.
 Type `exit` to exit the container and return to your bash prompt.
 * On first run, run `bundle install`.
 This will install the Ruby dependencies into `vendor/bundle`.
 * To build the website, run `jekyll serve`.
 It will build the static site and put the static files into `_site`.
 This is like the `public_html` that `http://localhost:4000` will look for.
+The Jekyll server runs on port 4000.
 * Output of `jekyll serve`:

 ```bash